 Tips on how to make homemade Ricotta Meatballs

-Nothing easier and once you have done it a few times, you can make those divine little balls in your sleep.
-The process is simple and straight forwards, and quick too, my favorite part.
+Nothing is more manageable, and once you have done it a few times, you can make those divine little balls in your sleep.
+The process is simple and straightforward, and quick too, my favorite part.

 - Use a large bowl and start by breaking the sausage meat into small chunks.

 - Add all the ingredients to the bowl to combine and dig in with your hands.
-If you have little ones at the house, this part is their favorite, once their little hands play with the food, something magical happens and they will always want to help you in the kitchen.
+This part is their favorite if you have little ones at the house.
+Once their little hands play with the food, something magical happens, and they will always want to help you in the kitchen.

-- You can also use your KitchenAid stand-up mixer with the paddle to mix everything together.
+- To mix everything, you can also use your KitchenAid stand-up mixer with the paddle.

-- Or you can use an ice cream / cookie scooper so you have them all uniform in size from the get-go.
+- Or you can use an ice cream/cookie scooper to have them all uniform in size from the get-go.

 - Cookie sheet with a shadow of butter if you wish.
-However not necessary.
+However, it is not necessary.
 Make sure your oven is well preheated.

 - Be careful with the salt when you are seasoning.
-Not all Parmiggiano cheese is the same and you do not want to over-salt your meat.
+Not all Parmigiano cheese is the same, and you do not want to over-salt your meat.

-- If you are using seasoned breadcrumbs, taste before adding salt.
+- If you are using seasoned breadcrumbs, taste them before adding salt.

 I leave it up to you to mix the meatballs with ricotta and the tomatoes.
-Every way you want to do them, make sure you grate some fresh parmesan over it.
+Make sure you grate some fresh parmesan over every way you want to do them.

-These ricotta meatballs are the only recipe you will ever need! ❤️
+This meatball recipe with ricotta cheese is the only recipe you will ever need! ❤️

 Equipment and ingredients that I used to make this recipe